Omni Calculator logo

 3. Input the number of years, months, weeks, and days you want to add or subtract.

 4. The end date is the result of time addition or subtraction.
-If you click the calendar icon on the right to the date, you can check which day of the week it will be/was.
+If you click the calendar icon on the right of the date, you can check which day of the week it will be/was.

+We are going to show how easy it is to calculate the days between dates using our calendar calculator.
 Let's say you want to know the date 90 days from today - this means you need to add days to the date.
 To do that:

 1. Choose today as the start date (it will be highlighted in the calendar).